Academics MENU

 Licensure Option (18 credit hours, in addition to currently-held Masters):

-• EDUC 600: Principles of Educational Leadership
+• LS 600: Principles of Educational Leadership

-• EDUC 610: Educational Policy and Law
+• LS 610: Educational Policy and Law

-• EDUC 650: Internship
+• LS 650: Internship (Summer only)

 Master's Degree Option (Licensure plus 18 credit hours; 36 total credit hours)

-• EDUC 625: Technology for Educational Leadership
+• LS 625: Technology for Educational Leadership

-• EDUC 635: Leadership in Diverse Communities
+• LS 635: Leadership in Diverse Communities

 Master’s of Education in Instructional Leadership